 Material shades |

-Vita Classical 16-cap with a gold monochromatic core |
+Vita Classical 16-cap with gold or monochromatic core |

 Au% or karat: From Most Durable to Least Durable in Material Strength |